Kayak routes along the Costa Brava: a different way to discover it!

 10. From Cala Montjoi to Cala Murtra

-A good route of about 4 hours is the one from Cala Montjoi to Cala Murtra.
-Paddling in the direction of Punta Falconera you will gradually reach the nudist cove of Murtra.
-We recommend that you wear snorkelling goggles and dive into the sea to contemplate the wrecks of a sunken ship next to the old marble mines.
+A good route of about 4 hours is the one that goes from Cala Montjoi, one of the best beaches on the Costa Brava, to Cala Murtra.
+Paddling towards Punta Falconera we will slowly arrive at the nudist Cala Murtra.
+We recommend you to take your snorkeling glasses and dive into the sea to look at the remnants of a sunken ship next to the old marble mines.